0xKushwaha/hackme/README.md

 An autonomous data science pipeline where a team of specialized AI agents collaborates to analyse **any dataset** — CSV, Parquet, images, audio, JSON, multi-file directories.
 Browse the dataset, understand patterns, design models, and generate architectural recommendations.
 All backed by a persistent memory system to learn from prior runs.

+Plus a **Red Mode** tournament where 20 real-world AI researcher personas debate the dataset in a structured multi-stage competition.

-**Current Status:** Phases 1–2 (Data Understanding & Model Design) fully implemented.
+**Current Status:** Phase 1 (Data Understanding), Phase 2 (Model Design), and Red Mode fully implemented.
 Phases 3–5 in development.
-FastAPI + Next.js frontend with live agent graph visualization.
+FastAPI + Next.js frontend with live D3 agent graph visualization.

 ---